equinor/WINC_OnePager/README.md

 #### 1. Creating a Virtual Environment

-If you haven't already set up a virtual environment, you can create one using Python's built-in `venv`:
+If you haven't already set up a virtual environment, you can create one using Python's built-in `venv` and activate the virtual environment as the followings:

 ```shell
 python -m venv venv_screen